 Social Science Competitions

 The International Linguistics Olympiad (IOL) is an annual competition for high school students interested in linguistics, the scientific study of language.
 It is organized by the International Linguistics Olympiad Foundation, a nonprofit organization that promotes linguistic education and research.
 The IOL is held in a different country each year and is open to teams of students from around the world.
-The competition challenges students to solve problems related to the structure, history, and diversity of human language.
+The competition challenges students to solve problems related to human language’s structure, history, and diversity.
 These problems may involve analyzing data, constructing grammars, or creating translations.
 The winners of the competition are recognized for their outstanding achievements in linguistic analysis and are eligible to receive cash prizes and other awards.
-In addition to the annual competition, the IOL also offers a range of resources and materials for students, including training programs and practice problems, to help them prepare for the competition.
+In addition to the annual competition, the IOL also offers students a range of resources and materials, including training programs and practice problems, to help them prepare for the competition.

 Debate Competitions